AkashCherukuri/CS305_Project/README.md

 Our project is about analysing different BTB modules with different Branch Predictors.

-The Results Folder contains the results of the runs we have done and it also contains python codes to plot graphs from the results obtained.
+The Project/Results Folder contains the results of the experiments we have done and it also contains python codes to plot graphs from the results obtained.